aws-samples/cloudmosaic-dotnet/Readme.md

 The sample illustrates modern, serverless, .NET Core applications on [AWS](https://aws.amazon.com/).
 It uses the [AWS SDK for .NET](https://docs.aws.amazon.com/sdk-for-net/) to work with AWS services from within application code, as well as [tools from AWS](https://aws.amazon.com/developer/language/net/tools/) to integrate with Visual Studio (on Windows) and the dotnet CLI (on Windows, macOS, and Linux) to make working with serverless application development on AWS easy and convenient.

-Following the instructions in this sample you will gain experience in deploying to and using the following AWS services, using the tools you are already familiar with, namely Visual Studio and AWS extensions for the dotnet CLI:
+Following the instructions in this sample you will gain experience in deploying to and using the following AWS services, with the tools you are already familiar with - namely Visual Studio and AWS extensions for the dotnet CLI:

 * [Amazon Cognito](https://aws.amazon.com/cognito/)
 * [Amazon DynamoDB](https://aws.amazon.com/dynamodb/)